 Figuring out what to wear to Wimbledon can be tricky but I’ve got you covered.
 Here’s what I wore when I sat by the grassy courts, Pimms in hand, strawberries at the ready… read on.

 So after extensive research which involved STALKING other bloggers who had been to the famous courts, I worked out the dress code is smart casual.
 I narrowed it down to two outfits – a Self Portrait white dress and these sky blue culottes by Tomcsanyi.
 In the end I went with the culottes, how gorgeous are they?!
 The high waisted shorts come with a belt tie, ring buckle and chunky back pockets.
 They’re the epitome of casual chic, don’t you think?
 I knew they would be perfect for Wimbledon so long as the skies delivered sunshine, which they did, so here they are.

 The wide leg silhouette continues to be a key trend this year and I found the airy culottes were perfect for a hot day in the city.
 As the shorts are the statement piece here I kept things simple everywhere else, with a white top from Scotch & Soda and a nude coloured pyjama jacket from Topshop.

-I’m just back from an amazing 3-day stay at The Laslett in Notting Hill.
-They didn’t pay me to say it, but I will tell you it’s a beautifully stylish hotel in a vibrant neighbourhood.
+When we went to Wimbledon last year we stayed in The Laslett Hotel in Notting Hill.
+They didn’t pay me to say it, but I will tell you IT’S AMAZING.
+A truly beautiful stylish hotel in a vibrant neighbourhood.
 The hotel is housed in a row of 5 Victorian residences just off the main street in Notting Hill.
 Decorated in eclectic style the bright and modern hotel fuses seamlessly with the classic elegance and heritage of the Victorian era.
 I think it’s also fair to say this place is seriously cool.

 Thanks for dropping by – J ♥